 Food to avoid if diabetic:

 As we are aware of the “what food to eat during diabetes”.
 At the same time, it’s very important to understand, that the wrong foods we intake knowingly or unknowingly can affect Insulin levels and raise your blood sugar levels.
 Foods high in Trans fat, saturated fats, high in salts are most dangerous for a diabetic.
-Below are the foods to avoid during diabetes.
+Below are the foods to avoid while planning a diabetes meal plan:

 - Fatty foods – Cheese, curd, cream, ice cream